wallyqs/kubernetes/docs/resources.md

-This is primarily important for things like disks, flash and network cards, where there can be multiple, separate resource suppliers, and the aprtition of the request across them may matter.
+This is primarily important for things like disks, flash and network cards, where there can be multiple, separate resource suppliers, and the partition of the request across them may matter.
 (Note that the unadorned `storageSpace` resource type doesn't imply a particular disk.)
 Such resources will be identified by extending the resource typename with the instance identifier.
 For example: